victornsi/DT-AVT/README.md

 # Contact
 If you need more detailed instructions, assistance for navigation (including all features of the tool not described in **Quick Start**), or setting up and running your own design problem, please email:

-victorsi at mit dot edu
+victorsingh at alum dot mit dot edu